 Not only will knowing your skin tone assist in picking the right makeup to complement your complexion, but it can also help you effectively protect your skin and address various issues to which you may be prone.
 To help you determine where you fall on the spectrum, we’ll break down the basic skin tone types for you.

-Fair: On the tanning scale, you porcelain beauties are at the very bottom.
+On the tanning scale, you porcelain beauties are at the very bottom.
 Containing cool, milky, blue-ish/red undertones, your skin skips the sun-kissed bronze phase and goes straight to sunburn.
 You are also prone to redness and skin conditions such as rosacea.
 Tip: Keep your beauty cabinet stocked with gentle moisturizers and sunscreens with a high SPF.

-Medium/Neutral: Talk about a happy medium.
-Your light beige complexions contain no traces of olive, pink or yellow tones, making the foundation search a breeze.
+Talk about a happy medium.
+Your light beige complexions contain no traces of olive, pink or yellow tones.
+Rather, you have equal amounts of pink and yellow undertones, which leaves you with very neutral toned skin making the foundation search a breeze.

-Olive: Stepping into warm territory, your skin has lovely yellow, green and light brown undertones that makes for easy tanning, sans the burn.
+Stepping into warm territory, your skin has lovely yellow, green and light brown undertones that makes it easy to tan, sans the burn.
+You are one lucky bronze goddess.
 While not as easily tarnished by the sun, your skin is often oily and prone to enlarged pores and breakouts.

-Dark: Dark-skinned complexions range from copper and espresso tones to dark brown and ebony.
+Dark-skinned complexions range from copper and espresso tones to dark brown and ebony.
 However, you are not exempt from sun damage such as hyperpigmentation, so hold on to that sunscreen.

 Need help figuring out where you fall on the tone scale?
 Check out the veins on the inside of your wrist.
 If your veins are more of a bluish-purple color, you are in the cool-toned category.
 If your veins are green, you are more warm-toned.
 And if your veins fall somewhere between blue and green (meaning they have both tones), you probably have a more neutral-colored complexion.